 Fenugreek is an important multipurpose winter season seed spice crop.
 It ranks as the third largest seed spice in India following coriander and cumin.
 In India, the major fenugreek growing states are Rajasthan, Madhya Pradesh, Gujarat, Haryana, Uttarakhand and West Bengal.
-In India, it is cultivated on approximately 168716 hhectarea (ha) area of land with an annual production of about 252063 tonnes and a productivity of 1.49 tonnes ha-1.
-Rajasthan leads in both area and production of fenugreek in India with 90469 ha area under cultivation, an annual production of 110869 tonnes and a productivity of 1.23 tonnes ha-1 (Anonymous, 2021-22a).
+In India, it is cultivated on approximately 168716 hectare of landwith an annual production of about 252063 tonnes and a productivity of 1.49 tonnes ha-1.
+Rajasthan leads in both area and production of fenugreek in India with 90469 hectare area under cultivation, an annual production of 110869 tonnes and a productivity of 1.23 tonnes ha-1 (Anonymous, 2021-22a).
 In Rajasthan, the major fenugreek growing districts are Bikaner, Jodhpur, Pratapgarh, Nagaur, Churu and Sikar etc. Bikaner takes the first position in terms of area and production of fenugreek in Rajasthan with 25533 ha area and 27372 tonnes production along with 1.07 tonnes ha-1 productivity (Anonymous, 2021-22b).

 The production and productivity of fenugreek is highly affected by fungal diseases such as root rot, powdery mildew, downy mildew, wilt, rust, leaf spot and charcoal rot diseases (Prasad et al., 2014).
-Among them, wilt caused by Fusarium oxysporumSchlecht is one of the major economically important diseases in many fenugreek growing states of our country including Rajasthan.
+Among them, wilt caused by Fusarium oxysporumSchlecht is one of the major economically important diseases in many fenugreek growing states of India including Rajasthan.
 The disease was first reported from Rajasthan by Shivpuri and Bansal (1987).
 Fusarium wilt of fenugreek can lead to annual losses up to 56 per cent (Rani, 2015).
 Wilt of fenugreek, exhibited various types of symptoms at any stage of the crop.
 Infections at the seedling stage result in complete drying, while infected plants exhibit various types of symptoms such as stunting of the plants, gradual yellowing of lower leaves, drooping, epinasty, drying of leaves and in some cases partial wilting.
 Dried leaves remain attached to the wilted plants.
 When wilted plants split longitudinally, they reveal brown vascular discoloration.
 Ultimately, wilted plants lose vigor, leading to the death of the entire plant (Rani et al., 2017a).
+A proper investigation needs a perfect scrutiny.
+So, the survey was carried out to monitor the disease incidence in major fenugreek growing districts of Rajasthan.